observabilitystack/o12stack-test-center/README.md

 **Prometheus** is configured by mounting the `prometheus.yml` in which the scraping of our demo application is set up.
 You can access Prometheus via http://localhost:9090.

 **Grafana** can be accessed via http://localhost:3000.
-The initial username/pwd is `admin`/`admin`, you are requested to change it.
-Remember, it's just a local demo, so don't put too much effort in that.
+The initial username/pwd is `admin`/`admin`, you are requested to change it, but that step can be skipped.

 You have to configure a Prometheus Data Source using http://prometheus:9090, which is the correct address of Prometheus inside the Docker compose network.